 General MacArthur, military ruler of occupied Japan and played by Tommy Lee Jones, tasks him with this, all the while letting him know that he thinks he “needs” the emperor to carry out an aggressive makeover of Japan and get it on its feet quickly.
-Thus tying Fellers’ hands.
+Thus, he ties Fellers’ hands.
 And Washington, MacArthur huffs, wants to the emperor to hang.
-The man’s on the horns of a dilemma.
+So Feller’s on the horns of a dilemma.

 Complicating matters for Fellers, his long-lost college love, a Japanese woman whom he is obsessed with tracking down even as he’s up against a 10 day deadline for coming to a decision on Hirohito.